October 7th, 2018

 Just after lunch, I came to Robin Bird Spring.
 The next water source was 20 more miles.
 Earlier in the day, I thought I might be able to make it 36 total miles to get to that spring, but all the climbing had taken it out of me.
 I decided to fill up here.
 There was another SOBO, Toc, that I had caught up to.
 He validated my decision, saying that reports told the next spring was barely running.
 At least this one had good flow…but it also had a lot of sediment in it.

 A cool skink that at first looked like a snake.
 For some reason it had its legs tucked alongside its body.

 I continued on, struggling with a sharp knee pain that had just popped up under my patella.
 I get phantom pains all the time and can usually just walk through them.
 This was so sharp and sudden that it had me worried.
 It came and went all day but got better by the end.
 I also took some meds.
-Reading Jupiter’s account of breaking his foot has gotten me all paranoid.
+Reading Jupiter’s account of breaking his foot had made me paranoid.

-The trail descended back down into scrubland and a bunch of wind farms.
+The trail descended into scrubland and a bunch of wind farms.
 They were cool to look at.
 I ran into one NOBO, a lady, late in the day.
-I saw 2 early on the day before, as well.
-It is weird to be seeing anyone out here, as the trail feels so deserted and desolate this time of year.
-The 2 guys looked as if they were headed for the Sierra, as they had bear canisters…brrr!
-The woman was just finishing up a few sections that she had missed on her thru-hike the year before.
+I saw 2 guys early the day before, as well.
+It is weird to be seeing anyone out here, as the trail felt so deserted and desolate this time of year.
+The guys looked as if they were headed for the Sierra, as they had bear canisters…brrr!
+The woman was just finishing up a few sections that she’d missed on her thru-hike the year before.

 I began looking for an early campsite, since my tent was still wet and I wanted to give it a chance to dry.
 I only did slightly more miles than the day before, even though I got a much earlier start.
 Oh well, it was tough terrain.
-I can hopefully break some records on the aquaduct flats between Tehachapi and Agua Dulce.
+I can hopefully break some distance and speed records on the aqueduct flats between Tehachapi and Agua Dulce.